jacobpaine/musichistorybootstrap/README.md

 Sat.
 11/14/2015 5:02 Handlebars template operating.
 Although uncertain precisely 	why.
 Still need to get Promises and LoDash working.
 Git up.
 Break.

+Sun.
+11/15/2015 10:30 Back to work.
+Reviewing Promises from Promises-JAM in-class project to work with LoDash and Promises.